 Few suggestions for the Annapurna Base Camp trek in September

-Trekking to this height of 4130m needs your consideration in various points.
+Trekking to this height of 4130m needs your consideration at various points.
 Here are a few tips for your Annapurna Base Camp trek in September.

 Keep yourself hydrated

 There is a chance of light rainfall throughout the first phase of September.
 It is best if you carry waterproof clothing and warm outfits.
-Nights are colder when there is rain during day time.
+Nights are colder when there is rain during the daytime.
 Carry your necessary items accordingly.

 Genuine hiking boots